sematext/docs/docs/logs/index.md

 ## Getting Support

 We hope you enjoy using Sematext Infrastructure Monitoring and Log Management tools.
 If you need further support or have any feedback regarding our products, please don't hesitate to [contact us](mailto:support@sematext.com)!
-You can also contact / talk to us using chat widget at the bottom right corner of the page or give us a shout [@Sematext](http://twitter.com/sematext).
+You can also contact / talk to us using chat widget at the bottom right corner of the page.